 The Youth Sentencing & Reentry Project (YSRP) is a Philadelphia based nonprofit organization dedicated to improving outcomes for youth in the adult criminal justice system.
 Specifically, YSRP provides mitigation support to court-appointed attorneys on behalf of children facing adult charges, and we help children and their families plan for reentry throughout the court and incarceration processes.
 Our unique approach considers reentry into the community before sentencing even occurs.
-Through this work, YSRP will transform individual life paths and catalyze widespread change for the Philadelphia community and justice system.
+At YSRP, we focus on more than the outcome of a criminal case; we focus on the outcome of the individual child.